Full moon: Lunar and lunisolar calendars

 The December 2015 full moon coincided with Christmas.
-This last occurred in 1977 (for the American timezones).
+This last occurred in 1977 (for the American time zones).
 A small horizontal libration is visible comparing their appearances.
 By the 19-year metonic cycle the full moon will repeat on Christmas Day in 2034, 2053, 2072, and 2091.

 Most pre-modern calendars the world over were lunisolar, combining the solar year with the lunation by means of intercalary months.
 The Julian calendar abandoned this method in favour of a purely solar reckoning while conversely the 7th-century Islamic calendar opted for a purely lunar one.

 A continuing lunisolar calendar is the Hebrew calendar.
 Evidence of this is noted in the dates of Passover and Easter in Judaism and Christianity, respectively.
 Passover falls on the full moon on 15 Nisan of the Hebrew calendar.
 The date of the Jewish Rosh Hashana and Sukkot festivals along with all other Jewish holidays are dependent on the dates of the new moons.
 Another continuing lunisolar calendar is the Chinese calendar, which places many of its most important festivals, such as Chinese New Year, the Dragon Boat Festival, and the Mid-Autumn Festival, according to lunisolar dates.